1950s Maison Arlus Table Lamp

 The shop was located in the Avenue de Clichy number 7 in the 17th district in Paris.

 The Debbas Group owns the brands Arlus, Buzzi & Buzzi, Roblon and Vice.
-All lighting companies.
+They are all lighting companies.

 Debbas – Arlus – Today